We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 3. Freemium with limits (Otter, basic tiers): Free for light use, paid for full features

 IceCubes offers 50 free AI credits with no credit card required, making it easy to evaluate before committing budget.
-For teams, usage-based pricing means you are not paying for seats that go unused.
+For teams, usage-based pricing means you aren't paying for seats that go unused.

-The best way to evaluate AI meeting notes for your sales team is to try them on real calls - not in a sandbox demo.
+The best way to evaluate AI meeting notes for your sales team is to try them on real calls, not in a sandbox demo.
 Install IceCubes, run it on your next three sales calls, and compare the output to what your reps are currently putting in the CRM.
+It's free to start with 50 AI credits, no credit card required.

 Add to Chrome | Add to Edge